Inverness Castle: Mary, Queen of Scots

-That when they heard of their Sovereign's danger a great multitude of the ancient Scots poured in around her of their own volition, especially the Frasers and Munros, who were esteemed the most valiant families among those clans.
+When they heard of their Sovereign's danger a great multitude of the ancient Scots poured in around her of their own volition, especially the Frasers and Munros, who were esteemed the most valiant families among those clans.

-While Mary, Queen of Scots was in Inverness she bought gunpowder and 15 tartan plaids for her lackeys and members of her household.
+Mary, Queen of Scots came back to Inverness in September 1562.
+She travelled from Aberdeen.
+She crossed the River Spey at Boharm by ferry boat.
+The boat cost 40 shillings and her almoner gave money to the poor folk in Boharm.
+There was a wayside Hospital dedicated to St Nicholas at Boat o'Brig in Boharm, a Spey crossing where there had formerly been a wooden bridge.
+While she was in Inverness, she bought gunpowder and 15 tartan plaids for her lackeys and members of her household.
 Mary moved on to Speyside escorted by "captains of the Highland men", whose service cost £313-6s-8d Scots.

+George Munro of Davochgartie and Milntown, who had helped organise Mary's journey, was made keeper of Inverness Castle.
+Robert Mor Munro, 15th Baron of Foulis, chief of the Clan Munro, was a staunch supporter and faithful friend of Mary Queen of Scots and was consequently treated favourably by her son James VI.
+In December 1562, Mary gave orders for George Munro to resign the keeping of the castle to John Ross, the Provost of Inverness.

 In response to the Chaseabout Raid, Mary, Queen of Scots and Lord Darnley appointed Hucheon Rose of Kilravock keeper of the castle on 22 September 1565.
-He was to expel George Monro of Dawachcartie and his son Andrew, who had helped to convoy Mary in 1562.
+He was to replace George Monro and his son Andrew.
 In October it was decided the Earl of Huntly should be keeper again.

 Other sieges of Inverness Castle

 There were later sieges of Inverness in 1562, 1649, 1650, 1689, 1715 and 1746.

+In August 1583, King James VI ordered the imprisonment of John Leslie of Balquhain, Andrew Munro of Newmoir, and William Douglas of Lochleven in Inverness Castle, each were allowed six servants.

 In May 1619 it was reported that Inverness Castle was in a poor state, and "a great part thereof was quite fallen down".
 King James wrote from Theobalds to the Earl of Mar and Gideon Murray with orders that the castle should be repaired as soon as priority works at Linlithgow Palace and Dumbarton Castle were completed.
 James thought that "although it may be that we in our own time shall never see it, much less dwell therein, yet may some of our successors take occasion to remain there".
 The castle was not repaired at this time.